+If you had Medicare, you would have met the minimum essential benefits requirement.
 The federal government dropped the requirement that you have a minimum coverage level under the Affordable Care Act (also known as ACA or Obamacare) in 2019.
 However, certain states still impose penalties.

 You meet minimum coverage requirements if you have coverage under Part A, Parts A